Scaling and Root Planing in Rockville, MD

 Eventually, so much of the bone is lost that the teeth become loose or even fall out.
 In fact, the most common reason why patients lose teeth isn’t from getting very big cavities, but instead from severe periodontitis.

-Our goal as dentists and dental hygienists is to stop this problem before it gets that far.
+Our goal as a team at our dentist office in Rockville is to stop this problem before it gets that far.

 Most patients are able to perform the daily oral hygiene necessary for removing plaque, and for these patients, simple cleanings every six months are appropriate.
 But other patients who have been neglecting their brushing or flossing need more involved treatment in order to eliminate disease and restore oral health.
 We do this through scaling and root planing.